Beyond mega-deals: who is really shaping Africa’s startup ecosystem ?

 These observations raise several fundamental questions:

-- Do the headline funding rounds truly reflect the state of investment in Africa?
+• Do the headline funding rounds truly reflect the state of investment in Africa?

-- How do linguistic, geographic, and institutional dynamics shape access to capital?
+• How do linguistic, geographic, and institutional dynamics shape access to capital?

-- More broadly, which founder profiles are able to raise funding ?
+• More broadly, which founder profiles are able to raise funding?
 And why?

 These questions call for moving beyond a purely quantitative reading of the market to examine the structural mechanisms that underpin access to capital.

 VII.
-A series to decode Africa’s venture capital dynamics
+A series to decode Africa's venture capital dynamics.

 The upcoming pieces will explore:

-- Regional disparities and capital concentration dynamics;
+• Regional disparities and capital concentration dynamics

-- The impact of linguistic dynamics on access to funding;
+• The impact of linguistic dynamics on access to funding

-- Gender-based inequalities in access to capital;
+• Gender-based inequalities in access to capital

-- The role of individual trajectories, between local talent and diaspora;
+• The role of individual trajectories, between local talent and diaspora

-For the purposes of this series, a startup will be considered African if it meets at least one of the following criteria:
+Scope of analysis: For the purposes of this series, a startup will be considered African if it primarily operates on the African continent, or if its operational team is predominantly based on the continent.

-Conclusion : understanding rather than observing.
+Conclusion: understanding rather than observing.

 In a context where funding announcements dominate the narrative, the ambition of this series is different: to understand the deeper mechanisms that shape access to capital in Africa.